The Fanatic (film): Plot

 The following day, Dunbar sees Moose on his street and threatens to kill him if he sees him again, and also calls him a stalker.
 Moose has a mental breakdown and burns all of his Hunter Dunbar memorabilia.
 Leah visits him and confronts him about his behavior, threatening to go to the police for his own good, but Moose kicks her out of his home.

 Moose returns to Dunbar's home while he's asleep and ties him to his bed.
 After Dunbar wakes up, Moose taunts him with a series of cruel and violent pranks.
 A terrified Dunbar pleads for Moose to let him go with promises of autographs and friendship.
 Moose agrees and unties Dunbar, who brutally attacks him.
 After shooting off Moose's fingers with a concealed rifle and stabbing him in the eye, Dunbar collapses, shocked by his own actions.
-Dunbar regains his composure and calmly escorts Moose out of his home.
+Dunbar regains his composure and calmly escorts Moose out of his home, also having bandaged Moose's hands.

 Moose aimlessly wanders the streets of Hollywood, as passing tourists request to take photos with him, believing his wounds to be realistic prosthetic makeup.
 Leah finds him and takes him to a hospital.
 Meanwhile, Dunbar is arrested by the police, who mistakenly believe he killed Dora.
 Leah describes how Moose "eventually looks at his injuries like a badge of honour", followed by a drawing of a happy Moose with a pirate hook and an eye patch, with Leah included in the drawing as a guardian angel.